divio/getting-started-with-symfony/CODE_OF_CONDUCT.md

 # Code of Conduct

+## Welcome to Our Open-Source Community

-In this open-source project, our aim is to foster a welcoming and inclusive environment.
-We expect all contributors and participants interact with each other with courtesy, respect and kindness.
+This collaborative project strives to create an inclusive and welcoming environment.
+We value all contributors' and participants' interactions that reflect courtesy, respect, and kindness.

-We will not tolerate abuse or harassment of any kind.

-In the event of a concern about behaviour, please contact the maintainers of the project:

-* Dennis Schwertel <dennis.swchwertel@divio.com>
+We have a zero-tolerance policy for any form of abuse or harassment.

+If you have concerns about behaviour, please reach out to Divio at info@divio.com.

-Reports will be taken seriously and treated in confidence.
-If necessary, the maintainers will act to exclude individuals from participating in this and other projects.
+Reports will be treated confidentially and taken seriously.
+The project maintainers may take appropriate action, including exclusion from participation in this and other projects, if necessary.

-## Code review
+## Guidelines for Code Review

-Code review can be a frustrating process for both contributors and reviewers, with many opportunities for mutual misunderstanding.
+Code review is a crucial but sometimes challenging process for contributors and reviewers.
+It involves constructive critique, and improvements are often needed before accepting contributions.

-We expect participants who submit contributions for review to understand and accept that all contributions to the project, including code and the ideas behind it, will be reviewed carefully.
-Often review will include critique and criticism, and will almost always require improvements or other changes before contributions can be accepted.

-We also expect reviewers to communicate sensitively and respectfully.

-This is in line with a shared aim for the success of the project.
+We expect contributors to recognize that all aspects of their submissions, including code and underlying ideas, will be carefully reviewed.

+Reviewers are encouraged to provide feedback sensitively and respectfully, aligning with our shared goal for the project's success.